yousefvand/shellman/samples/backup-tool/README.md

 ```

 If user interrupts script we need to delete incomplete `tar.gz` file.
-In this example `cleanup` function doesn't worth to be written as a separate function (delete the file inside `on_ctrl_c` function) but this is an example an usually cleanup code is more than a single line.
+In this example `cleanup` function doesn't worth to be written as a separate function (delete the file inside `on_ctrl_c` function) but this is a toy example and usually cleanup code is more than just a single line of code.

 ```bash
 #!/usr/bin/env bash